Lab News

 New IRACDA scholar announced!

-Spring has sprung and we are proud to announce that Dr. Xiomarie Alejandro Navarreto received the prestigious UIC fellowship known as Institutional Research and Academic Career Development Award (IRACDA), following in the footsteps of our former lab member and Xiomarie’s best friend, Dr. Diandra Vaval Taylor.
-The fellowship is designed to provide Xiomarie with rigorous training in both teaching and academic research.
-The award comes with a bittersweet realization that she will leave us in August to begin her postdoctoral research under the mentorship of Dr. Eric Stabb in the Department of Biological Sciences.
+Spring has sprung and we are proud to announce that Dr. Xiomarie Alejandro Navarreto received the prestigious UIC fellowship known as Institutional Research and Academic Career Development Award (IRACDA), following in the footsteps of our former lab member Dr. Diandra Vaval Taylor.
+The fellowship is designed to provide the recipients with rigorous training in both teaching and academic research.
+However, the award also comes with a bittersweet realization that Xiomarie will leave us in August to begin her postdoctoral research under the mentorship of Dr. Eric Stabb in the Department of Biological Sciences.
 Fortunately, she doesn’t move far, just upstairs, so we can still meet her!

 Brava!
 Brava, Xiomarie!